quicwg/base-drafts/draft-ietf-quic-transport.md

 ACK Block Count:

-: The number of Additional ACK Block (and Gap) fields after the First ACK Block.
+: A variable-length integer specifying the number of Additional ACK Block (and Gap) fields after the First ACK Block.

 ACK Blocks: